timisted/TICoreDataUtilities/README.markdown

 If the user deletes a row, the default behavior is to delete the relevant object from the managed object context.
 To customize this, implement `tableViewCoreDataProvider:shouldDeleteObject:`.

 Once any edits (i.e. deletion of objects) have been made, the default behavior is to tell the managed object context to `save:`.
-To override this, set the `saveContextAfterEditing` property on the provider object.
+To override this, set the `saveContextAfterEditing` property on the provider object to `NO`.

 ###Selection of Objects
 When the user taps a row in the interface, the default behavior is to allow selection, then immediately deselect the row (with animation).
 Implement the `tableViewCoreDataProvider:objectWasSelected:` method to do whatever you need to do when an object is selected.
 At present there is no way to prevent a row from being automatically **de**selected.